 What to See

-Porto Venere is a pretty touristy town, and there isn’t masses to do, however the select few things are beautiful!
+Porto Venere is a pretty touristy town, and there

 I visited Lord Byron’s grotto, where you can sunbathe or swim if the weather is nice.
 The view was amazing and the water looked so tempting!
 Next to the grotto is San Pietro Church which offers great views of the harbour from the top.
 I also reccomend checking out the front doors of the church, as there are small but detailed statues attached.